cecelot/site/src/pages/p/first-steps-with-racket.md

 In this case, `and` won't check `string-prefix?` if `s` isn't even a string to begin with.
 All pretty familiar to other languages, so far.

 I imagine this would get pretty cumbersome if I tried to actually nest them, though.
-What if I [wanted to print](https://en.wikipedia.org/wiki/Fizz_buzz#Programming) `Fizz` if a number is divisible by `3`, `Buzz` if a number is divisible by `5`, and `FizzBuzz` if it's divisible by both?
+For instance, what if I [wanted to print](https://en.wikipedia.org/wiki/Fizz_buzz#Programming) `Fizz` if a number is divisible by `3`, `Buzz` if a number is divisible by `5`, and `FizzBuzz` if it's divisible by both?

 ### Fizz Buzz for a Single Number